abbasmsh1/Banker/README.md

 # 🏦 Banker App

-A modern banking application built with FastAPI (backend) and React (frontend) that allows users to manage accounts, transfer money, and handle banking operations.
+A modern banking application built with FastAPI (backend) and vanilla JavaScript (frontend) that allows users to manage accounts, transfer money, and handle banking operations.

 ## Features